-The Bucknell facilities feature four groups of primates, including hamadryas baboons, squirrel monkeys, brown capuchins, and lion-tailed macaques, as well as social insects, and both wild and laboratory rodents.
-Research interests of faculty members focus on the topics of ecology, evolution and development of social behavior, brain physiology, sensory systems, plant and animal interaction, ornithology, behavioral endocrinology, social and environmental regulation, marine environments, limnology, vertebrate anatomy, animal learning, genetics, and experimental design and statistics.
+The Bucknell facilities feature four groups of primates, social insect colonies, rats, mice, hamsters, and bats.
+The research interests of faculty members focus on the topics of ecology, evolution and development of social behavior, brain physiology, sensory systems, plant and animal interaction, behavioral endocrinology, social and environmental regulation, marine environments, limnology, vertebrate anatomy, animal learning, genetics, and experimental design and statistics.

 Students are encouraged to assist with ongoing research projects during the academic year as well as in the summer and winter breaks.
 As students develop skills and a depth of understanding, they undertake work of greater independence, often designing their own or group experiments under the supervision of faculty.
 Some students complete internships or study at other laboratories or field sites in the United States and abroad.
 The undertaking of a senior thesis is encouraged, as this experience provides the students with experience recording and analyzing information collected during independent and original research.